bruno-azenha/adventure-squirrel/BRUNO_UPDATE_README.txt

 What I've done so far
 ---------------------

-- Created another file named useful.py where I plan to store useful functions that we write
+- Created another file named useful.py where I plan to store useful functions that we write.

-- Tried to better guide the processes of create a game
+- Tried to better guide the processes of create a game.

+- Added another file named GameStory.py where I am storing all of the classes for the story creation mode in order to get some better organization all around.

 #-------------------------------------------#
 # We should create a Makefile to do all of  #